AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 Early binding functions use the ``@early`` decorator.
 They are evaluated at *build time*, hence the 'early' in 'early binding'.
 Any package attribute can be implemented as an early binding function.

-Here is an example of an :attr:`~pkgdef.authors` attribute that is automatically set to the contributors of the package's git project:
+Here is an example of an :attr:`authors` attribute that is automatically set to the contributors of the package's git project:

 .. code-block:: python